 - For bigger plots, in summer water the garden lightly in every third or fourth day and in the winter season, make it once in a week or two.

-- Farm yard compost and manure are great nourishment for any vegetable or fruit gardens.
+- Farmyard compost and manure are excellent nourishment for any vegetable or fruit gardens.
 Blend them with the soil and leave it for a week before transplant or sowing.

-- Use the nitrogenous fertilizer in small quantities, such as urea, in standing crops for greater plant growth and yield.
+- Use the nitrogenous fertilizer in small quantities, such as urea, in standing crops for more incredible plant growth and yield.
 Use this fertilizer when soil’s moisture is in good condition.
 Or provide little watering before using this fertilizer.

 The Layout of the Garden

-- Here are a few important facts for laying out your nutrition garden:
+- Here are a few essential facts for laying out your nutrition garden:

-- Your nutrition garden will definitely require sunlight sufficiently.
-At least should get minimum three hours of constant full sunlight.
+- Your nutrition garden will require sunlight sufficiently.
+At least should get a minimum of three hours of constant full daylight.

-- Compared to square gardens, rectangular shaped gardens are little better, but any shape will work.
+- Compared to square gardens, rectangular-shaped gardens are a little better, but any shape will work.